CodeYourFuture/syllabus/docs/contributing/overview.md

 ### Slack

-Syllabus wide discussion happens in `cyf-syllabus`
+Syllabus wide discussion happens in `cyf-syllabus-tech`

-Module or workshop specific discussion happens in `cyf-module-`.
+Module or workshop specific discussion happens in `cyf-module-$subject`.
 For example, the React module discussion can be found in `cyf-module-react`.

+Track specific discussion happens in `cyf-$subject-track`

 ## Lesson Template